DavidWSnow/DWS-BookTemp/README.md

 Files Included
 --------------

--   DWS-BookTempNovel in EPUB 3, PDF and ODT source (\~45 pages)
+-   DWS-BookTempNovel in EPUB 3, PDF and ODT source (\~50 pages)
--   DWS-BookTempTech in PDF and ODT source (\~50 pages)
+-   DWS-BookTempTech in EPUB 3, PDF and ODT source (\~60 pages)
--   DWS-BookTemp-Instructions in PDF (\~30 pages)
+-   DWS-BookTemp-Instructions in PDF (\~35 pages)
--   Calc/DWS-BookCalc.ods a worksheet
+-   Calc/DWS-BookCalc.ods (a worksheet)
--   CoverArt/DWS-BookTemp.aphoto (8.8MB)

-There are PDF and EPUB versions of DWS-BookTempNovel included in this repository so that you can see how a sample Novel would be formatted as a paperback or on a eBook.
+There are ODT, PDF and EPUB versions of DWS-BookTempNovel and DWS-BookTempTech included in this repository so that you can see how a sample book would be formatted as a paperback or an eBook.

 Getting Started
 ---------------

+****W****arning: ****When viewing PDF files at GitHub, hyperlinks and links in the Table of Contents ***may*** not be clickable!
+In the actual PDF files, when downloaded they are.

 The file **DWS-BookTemp-Instructions.pdf **contains the instructions
 for:

 -   Software Installation on macOS & Windows
 -   New Book Project Setup---The instructions to process the template into a paperback, EPUB3 and Kindle MOBI files.
+Note: Most of these have been moved to the template.
 -   Post Processing Steps---The final steps prior to producing an eBook or paperback.
 -   Creating both an eBook cover and a paperback book cover.
+-   Other useful stuff.

 Prerequisites
 -------------